synionnl/blog/docs/blog/bizdevops/living-documentation.md

 ### Send answer

-An answer is sent by email to same email address from where the question was recieved.
+An answer is sent by email to same email address from which the question was received.

 ### Revoke question